pingcap/docs-cn/ticdc/ticdc-sink-to-mysql.md

 In this command:

 - `tmp-dir`: Specifies the temporary directory for downloading TiCDC incremental data backup files.
-- `storage`: Specifies the address for storing the TiCDC incremental data backup files, either an Amazon S3 storage or an NFS directory.
+- `storage`: Specifies the address for storing the TiCDC incremental data backup files, either an URI of object storage or an NFS directory.
 - `sink-uri`: Specifies the secondary cluster address to restore the data to.
 Scheme can only be `mysql`.